 The Source devoted an article on Rapsody and The Idea of Beautiful.
 In the article, they write,”For her debut project, The Idea of Beautiful captures the essence of Hip-Hop culture without compromise”, and dubbed her a “Rising Venus” in their Dec/Jan issue.
 XXL stated, “if you want an emcee with the potential to create gold records that go beyond just numbers, then Rapsody is your dame.”
 On the website, onwaxmagazine.com, they wrote,”not since Ms. Hill’s Miseducation has a female MC released a debut as equally cohesive and groundbreaking as Rapsody’s The Idea of Beautiful.”

-On August 20, 2013 Rapsody will release her sixth studio project, titled She Got Game, a Gangsta Grillz mixtape hosted by DJ Drama.
-The project features a star studded cast in Raekwon, Common, Ab-Soul, Nipsey Hussle, Chance The Rapper, Raheem DeVaughn, Mac Miller, Jared Evan, Wale, Mela Machinko, Problem, Gwen Bunn, and others.
+On August 20, 2013 Rapsody released her critically acclaimed mixtape,She Got Game, a Gangsta Grillz hosted by DJ Drama.
+The project features a star studded cast in Raekwon, Common, Ab-Soul, Nipsey Hussle, Chance The Rapper, Raheem DeVaughn, Mac Miller, Jared Evan, Wale, Problem, Gwen Bunn, and others.
 It was very well received by audiences receiving “Mixtape of the Year” runner-up recognition by Hip Hop DX, and XXL wrote “it’s quite the understatement to say that Rapsody is going to be the next hot rapper—she already is”.